-Responsibilities of Management and Audit & Supervisory Committee for the Consolidated Financial Statements
+Responsibilities of Management and Audit & Supervisory Committee for the Consolidated Financial Statements disclosing, as applicable, matters related to going concern required to be disclosed under International Financial Reporting Standards.

 Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.